 Lower Nitrate (and Phosphate) with BioPellets

 Biopellets are made from pure biodegradable plastic.
 When added to your aquarium in a biopellet reactor, the pellets act as a carbon source for bacteria.
-In essence, the biopellets are food for bacteria.
-With the extra supply of carbon available, extra bacteria starts to grow on the pellets and consume nitrate and phosphate.
+In essence, the pellets are food for bacteria.
+With the extra supply of carbon available, extra bacteria start to grow on the pellets and consume nitrate and phosphate.

 The bacteria works quickly to reduce nutrients, so you will want to start slow by adding only about 25% of the recommended amount of biopellets to your reactor.
 Then add about 25% more biopellets to the reactor each week thereafter until you have reached the full recommended dose.
 This way you will avoid a dramatic decrease in nitrate and phosphate which can stress your aquarium animals.
 Don't forget to soak the biopellets in a cup of aquarium water for 24 hours prior to use because this will prevent the pellets from floating inside the reactor.